 Tubbataha Reef Marine Park

 The park covers 332 km², including the North and South Reefs.
-It is a unique example of an atoll reef with a very high density of marine species; the North Islet serving as a nesting site for birds and marine turtles.
-The site is an excellent example of a pristine coral reef with a spectacular 100 m perpendicular wall, extensive lagoons and two coral islands.
+It is a unique example of an atoll reef with a very high density of marine species.
+The North Islet serving also as a nesting site for birds and marine turtles.
+The site is an excellent example of a pristine coral reef.
+It has a spectacular 100 m vertical wall, extensive lagoons and two coral islands.